All Episodes

 Never lie to the FBI or law enforcement.

-Never lie in your taxes, pay your taxes.
+Never lie in your taxes.

-You know how many conversations I have had with my financial guys over the years?
+By the way, it sounds, you know how many conversations I have had with my financial guys over the years?

 Well, you probably, in all fairness, could get this deduction.